 (4) Where it is alleged in any proceeding under this Act or in any other proceeding in respect of a matter arising under this Act that a person was a consumer in relation to particular goods, services or land, it shall be presumed, unless the contrary is established, that the person was a consumer in relation to the goods, services or land.

-(5) In this section, “commercial vehicle” has the meaning given by section 5(1) of the Credit Act 1984.
+(5) In this section, commercial vehicle has the meaning given by section 5(1) of the Credit Act 1984.

 7. Application of Act in relation to leases and licences of land and buildings (TPA s.
 4H)